heavyedge/heavyedge-landmarks/doc/source/index.rst

 There are two types of landmarks: **pseudo-landmarks** and **mathematical landmarks**.

 - **Pseudo-landmarks** are located by equidistant sampling.
-Use these when you want to analyze profiles with arbitrary shapes, or to capture the global shape of the coating layer.
+Use these when you want to analyze profiles with arbitrary shapes, or to capture the global shape of the coating layer. :func:`pseudo_landmarks` locates pseudo-landmarks.
 - **Mathematical landmarks** are defined by specific mathematical properties.
-Use these when you need to analyze profiles with known geometric features.
+Use these when you need to analyze profiles with known geometric features. :func:`landmarks_type2` and :func:`landmarks_type3` locate mathematical landmarks.

-For example, you might want to use CNNs for pseudo-landmarks but DNNs for mathematical landmarks.
+For example, you might want to use pseudo-landmarks for classifying arbitrary profiles using CNNs but mathematical landmarks for modeling shape variation within classes.
 All landmarks can be further transformed to pre-shapes or dual pre-shapes.

 Pre-shapes
 ----------

-**Pre-shape** is a transformed representation of landmarks that removes location and size information.
+**Pre-shapes** are a transformed representation of landmarks that removes location and size information.
-It is useful for analyzing intrinsic shape properties without the influence of external factors.
+They are useful for analyzing intrinsic shape properties without the influence of external factors.
-For most shape analysis, pre-shape is what you want to deal with.
+For most shape analysis, pre-shapes are what you want to work with.
+:func:`preshape` transforms any configuration matrices to pre-shapes.

-**Dual pre-shape** is a further transformation of pre-shape that maps it back to the original space.
+**Dual pre-shapes** are a further transformation of pre-shapes that maps them back to the original space.
-It is introduced to assist visualization of pre-shapes.
+They are introduced to assist with visualization of pre-shapes.
-Note that the dual pre-shape matrix is rank-deficient, and might lead to numerical errors if you use it for analysis.
+Note that dual pre-shape matrices are rank-deficient, and might lead to numerical errors if you use them for analysis.
+:func:`preshape_dual` maps any pre-shapes back to the original space.

 Locating your own landmarks
 ===========================